-As at 31 December 2016, the annualised dividend based on the previous four quarterly dividends declared was 4.18% for the Sterling Ordinary Shares and 4.12% for the U.S. Dollar Ordinary.
-As at the latest practicable date prior to publication of this report, the Company's current dividend yield is 4.15% and 4.03% per Sterling Ordinary Share and U.S. Dollar Share respectively (calculated as the last four quarterly dividends declared in the period up to 31 December 2016 expressed as a percentage of the share price).
-This reduction is primarily a result of the fourth quarter 2016 dividend (which was paid on 17 February 2017) falling from £0.0109p to £0.0085 per Sterling Ordinary Share and \$0.0110 to \$0.0086 per U.S. Dollar Share when compared against the third quarter 2016 dividend.
-This reduction was primarily driven by a high volume of repricing transactions by loan issuers, particularly in the second half of the year.
-Your Board believes this dividend yield continues to represent attractive value on both an absolute and a risk-adjusted basis given the current low interest rate environment and taking account of the prudent investment approach taken by the Investment Manager.
+As at 31 December 2017, the annualised dividend based on the previous four quarterly dividends declared was 3.54% for the Sterling Ordinary Shares and 3.55% for the U.S. Dollar Ordinary Shares.
+This reduction was primarily driven by a high volume of repricing transactions by loan issuers.
+Your Board believes this dividend yield continues to represent value on a risk-adjusted basis given the current low interest rate environment and taking account of the prudent investment approach taken by the Investment Manager.